A prank company and Lil Nas X are selling ‘Satan Shoes’ containing a drop of human blood. Nike is suing.

-The kicks are pegged to the release of Lil Nas X’s new single, “Montero (Call Me By Your Name),” in which the singer slides down a pole into hell and gyrates on top of the devil while singing seductively about a guy he met last summer.
+The kicks are transformations of Nike Air Max 97s and are pegged to the release of Lil Nas X’s new single, “Montero (Call Me By Your Name),” whose video includes the singer sliding down a pole into hell and gyrating on top of the devil while singing seductively about a guy he met last summer.

 “We always talked about doing the Satan Shoes internally and when Nas told us about his new song we knew it was a match made in heaven (or better yet hell),” Daniel Greenberg, one of MSCHF’s founders, wrote in an email.